Proposed Rule to Weaken Carbon Pollution Standards for New Power Plants

 The proposal is inconsistent with the urgent need to reduce climate-changing emissions

-Just this fall the National Climate Assessment[i], a U.S. government report from scientists at 13 federal agencies, provided an authoritative assessment of climate science.
+In fall 2018 the National Climate Assessment[i], a U.S. government report from scientists at 13 federal agencies, provided an authoritative assessment of climate science.
 It describes the changes that have already taken place and projects future impacts if dramatic steps are not taken to reduce emissions of greenhouse gases.
 It documents wide-ranging impacts in every region of the country and throughout the economy.
 The report makes clear that limiting the effects of climate change will require assertive and tough action to limit emissions of greenhouse gases by the U.S. and all the nations of the world.
 The report makes clear that it is imperative that action be taken without delay.

 The U.S. report came on the heels of an international report from the United Nations Intergovernmental Panel on Climate Change that warns of substantial increases in damaging impacts at 2 degrees C. of warming relative to 1.5 degrees C. The U.N. report calls for “aggressive and sustained action” to cut emissions over the next decade.[ii]